Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

 where $CEFD_t$ denotes the closed-end fund discount at the end of week $t$, which is the average difference between the net asset values of closed-end stock fund shares and their market prices; $NIPO_t$ denotes the number of IPOs at week $t$ and $RIPO_t$ denotes their average first-day returns; $P^{D-ND}$ denotes the dividend premium, which is the log difference of the average market-to-book ratios of payers and nonpayers; $S_t$ denotes the equity share, which is the gross equity issuance divided by gross equity plus the gross long-term debt issuance; \footnote{ Note that the data records of $P^{D-ND}$ and $S_t$ are on the yearly basis.
 In our work, we assign yearly observation to each week within the same year.
 In other words, the observations for each week are identical within the same year. } and lastly, $TURN_t$ denotes the turnover rate at week $t$, which is defined as the ratio of share volume for the A-share market to its all outstanding shares.
 Likewise, the high (low) level of investor sentiment is defined as the periods when the sentiment measure at week $t$ is above (below) its median for the whole sample period.
 The extremely high (low) level of sentiment is also taken into account, which is defined as the periods with the sentiment value being greater (less) than its 80 (20) percentile, denoted as Top20 (Bottom20).
 In addition, we also consider the change in sentiment measured by the first-order difference of the sentiment index, which is argued to influence the momentum performance \citep{Moskowitz-Ooi-Pedersen-2012-JFE}.
 And its extremes are taken into account as well.
 It is noted that the sentiment index formed in our work spans from January 1999 to December 2017, because the data of close-end fund discounts are not available before 1999.

 \begin{landscape}

 \end{landscape}

 The results are presented in \autoref{TB:Condition}.
-Apparently, the results are highly dependent on the aforementioned factors.
+Apparently, the performance regarding the momentum portfolios (including various versions) are highly dependent on the aforementioned factors.
 At first, it is evident that more favorable performance is related to upside market states, except that the MOM portfolios remain insignificant in periods with either states.
 All the statistically significant portfolios regarding the IMOMs appear in the periods with upside market states, while no portfolios are significant in the periods with downside states.
 In addition, we also observe a considerable increase in return magnitudes in the periods with upside states, particularly in the short term.
 For instance, pure IMOMs have weekly average returns about 0.24\% when $K = 1$ week in \autoref{TB:IMOM:detail:F5}, while it increases up to 0.34\% in the periods with upside states.
 In fact, in the short term, returns of most portfolios increase to the new highs by about 10 basis points on average.

+Our finding above can be explained by combining different theories.
+Due to the limit-to-arbitrage, such as short-sale constraints featuring the Chinese market, stocks that are less accurately priced would be more overvalued during the period of upside market state.
+This further results in more asymmetric arbitrage, and thereby the more pronouned return predictability based on the IVol \citep{Gu-Kang-Xu-2018-JBF}.
+Another feasible explanation is shed light by investor sentiment.
+Upside market state is typically related to high level of investor sentiment, thus leading to high level of comovement \citep{Chue-Gul-Mian-2019-JBF}.
+In this context, investors generally allocate more attention on market-level information, while overlooking firm-specific information.
+In doing so, investor underreaction to idiosyncratic information would be intensified.
+Accordingly, the IMOMs, IVol-IMOMs and IMD-IMOMs would be more profitable during the period of upside market state, as shown in the \autoref{TB:Condition}.